akka/alpakka/docs/src/main/paradox/google-cloud-bigquery.md

 : @@snip [snip](/google-cloud-bigquery/src/test/java/docs/javadsl/GoogleBigQuerySourceDoc.java) { #init-config }

-The connector expects to receive the data in the expected format and returns part of the payload information received.
+You can use the connector in order to list information on the tables and their fields.
+The payload of the response from these requests is mapped to the models `QueryTableModel` and `Field`.
+The results are mapped partially from the payload received.
-In order to retrieve the full payload content a custom parser has to be implemented.
+In order to retrieve the full payload from these requests a custom parser has to be implemented.
 In cases or errors, empty responses or api changes a custom parser has to be implemented.

 Scala